Where to get topographic maps

 Both of these are what’s called a ‘Baseplate Compass’.
 Specifically, they feature the two key things to look for:

-• a long baseplate (there are stumpy, short ones around)
+• a long baseplate (there are stumpy, short ones available which aren’t great for taking bearings over distances greater than 2km)

 • 1:25,000 and 1:50,000 scale